nesanter/recipes/md/vegetable-broth.md

 ## Instructions

  1. Chop onion.
 Crush garlic cloves.
 Melt butter in medium pot.
 Add onion, salt, and black pepper.
 Cook for 10 minutes.
 Stir.
-10 more minutes.
+Cook for 10 more minutes.
 Stir.
 Add crushed cloves of garlic.
-10 more minutes.
-(Until decent browning has accumulated.)
+Cook for about 10 more minutes or until decent browning has accumulated.
  2. De-glaze with vinegar.
 Add water.
  3. Remove the outer pieces of celery bunch (discard inner colorless pieces.)
-Cut off tops and bottoms.
+Wash pieces and cut off tops and bottoms.
 Cut into ½ inch pieces.
 Add to pot.
  4. Wash carrots.
 Cut off ends.
 Cut into ¼ inch rounds.
 Add to pot.
  5. Add spices.
  6. Cook for 60 minutes.
 Strain.